Humanitarian Immigration Relief & Protection in Pennsylvania & New Jersey

 A confidential consultation can help you understand whether asylum, a visa for victims, or another humanitarian option may apply in your case.

-We will listen to your story, review any paperwork you already have, and outline a plan to protect your rights—whether that means filing with USCIS, defending your case in court, or both.
+We listen carefully, review any paperwork you already have, and outline a plan to protect your rights—whether that means filing with USCIS, defending your case in court, or both.